SEAN MCDOWELL BLOG

 What Are the Top Apologetics Resources for Students?

 When I first wrote my book Ethix in 2006, the reviewer for the Christian Research Journal said its one of a few, but growing number of apologetics resources for students.
-It’s amazing how much has changed in a decade.
+It’s amazing how much has changed in the past few years.
 Now we have tons of good apologetics resources for students, and the challenge is to highlight the best ones.
 The purpose of this post is simply to highlight some of my personal favorites.
 Please let me know if there are any good ones I need to add to my list.

 - The Apologetics Study Bible for Students.
 This Bible has quick answers to the top 120 questions students have about God, the Bible, ethics, and other religions, as well as many other apologetics features.